"MENUS" page has been moved to this page. Please scroll down for menus.

 Lunch for the day and breakfast for the next day will be provided during the pick up

 For food safety purposes, provided instructions for breakfast storage and lunch consumption must be followed

 *Click on the month to view each the menu.
 Meal service for off-campus students will be "Grab & Go" until further notice.
 If your student is eating ON-CAMPUS, please our "ON-CAMPUS MENUS" section below.

 Please note: menus for the next month are sometimes not available till the last week of the previous month.
 All menu items are subject to change and will be updated as changes occur.
 This institution is an equal opportunity provider.

 Hawaii Department's School Food Services Branch administers The National School Lunch Program which provides federal meal assistance for those who qualify.

-***Free/Reduce meal qualification must be renewed at the start of each school year.
+***Free/Reduce meal application must be REDONE at the start of each school year.***

 For more information, including how to qualify for free/reduced meals, please click here to connect to Hawai'i DOE's official website.